zichong-huang/coin-tracker/Readme.md

 # Coin Tracker Interview - HelloWorld Application

 This is a sample helloworld application using GCP Cloud Run, docker, Python, Flask, Terraform and github to build.
-This application is running on GCP Cloud Run and do not need to manually deploy using your own local machine.
-Because Cloud Run is a serverless compute platform that allows developers to deploy and run containerized applications without having to worry about the underlying infrastructure.
+This application is running on GCP Cloud Run and CI/CD have been setup using gitHub Action, so we do not need to manually deploy using your own local machine.
+Also, because Cloud Run is a serverless compute platform that allows developers to deploy and run containerized applications without having to worry about the underlying infrastructure.
 There are several benefits to using Cloud Run:

 Scalability: Cloud Run allows applications to scale automatically in response to changes in traffic or workload.
 This means that the application can handle spikes in traffic without any manual intervention.